nimitvijayvargee/keyboardv2/JOURNAL.md

 # June 13th
 Time Spent: 1 Hour <br>
 Exported Case files into printable 3D models.
 Commited local project files from KiCad and Fusion to github.
 Also started working on polishing QMK to work with the LEDs.
-Decided on using ALT + R-SHIFT to cycle through patterns.

 # June 14th